Here We Embrace God, Faith, Equality, Truth, Love, and Justice for All of Humanity.

 This interpretation took hold quickly.
 In the 1990s, the

-U.S. Supreme Court ruled against the use of racial classification
+U.S. Supreme Court ruled against the use of racial

 to advance the rights of minorities in numerous cases in the